 ITSM will be pivotal to the success of these projects.
 Despite the pandemic, research and advisory company Technavio estimated growth in the ITSM market would be nearly eight per cent in 2020, increasing to nine per cent overall up to 2024.
 The correct deployment of ITSM software should turbo-charge the roll-out, support, and optimization of advanced front and back-office solutions and applications.
 By providing faster, more resilient, and productive networks, businesses should reduce the hours spent on routine IT processes, eliminating a layer of costs.

 This should be a recipe for success in any digital transformation project.
-However, even in 2021, many enterprises are still likely to take a hit from the cost of unnecessary licenses and inflated fees for implementation services which fail to deliver the gains promised from ITSM software.
+However, even in 2021, many enterprises are still likely to take a hit from the cost of unnecessary licenses and inflated fees for ITSM tool implementation services which fail to deliver the gains promised from ITSM software.
 This is a continuing story within ITSM, which operates in a market that I believe often lets customers down.

 The state of ITSM software implementation

 Research this year among 250 CTOs, CIOs, and senior IT decision-makers from public and private sectors in the UK and Ireland proves the point.
 This found more than nine-in-ten of these senior IT personnel (92%) believe ITSM implementers are failing to meet the needs of customers.
 Four-in-ten (40%) say ITSM implementers have left them with under-utilized software and 39% with excessive licenses they still have to pay for.
 Almost half (49%) suspected an implementer has sold them more software licenses than they really need.
-The generally poor levels of consultancy and implementation have led more than half of those surveyed (55%) to change or cease working with their chosen implementer because of failure to deliver what was needed.
+The generally poor levels of consultancy and implementation have led more than half of those surveyed (55%) to change or cease working with their chosen implementer because of failure to deliver what was needed through the ITSM tool implementation.

 The cost trap of ITSM tool implementation